brianinnes/homeLab/docs/okd_tech_docs/modifying_okd.md

 ## Building images

-Most component repositories contain a Dockerfile, so building the image is as simple as `podman build` or `docker build` depending on your containe tool of choice.
+Most component repositories contain a Dockerfile, so building the image is as simple as `podman build` or `docker build` depending on your container tool of choice.

 Some component repositories contain a Makefile, so building the image can be done using the Makefile, typically with `make build`

 !!!Info
-    Unfortunatelty many of the components have Dockerfiles that use RedHat internal build images from *registry.ci.openshift.org* which requires authorization.
+    Unfortunately many of the components have Dockerfiles that use RedHat internal build images from *registry.ci.openshift.org* which requires authorization.
 E.g. console-operator uses *registry.ci.openshift.org/ocp/builder:rhel-8-golang-1.17-openshift-4.10* as the builder

 !!!Question
-    Are the images in *registry.ci.openshift.org* available publically?
+    Are the images in *registry.ci.openshift.org* available publicly?
     Can [this go-toolset](https://catalog.redhat.com/software/containers/rhel8/go-toolset/5b9c810add19c70b45cbd666){target=_blank} be used instead?

 !!!Todo